 How do captives work today?

-A captive is an insurance company that becomes a subsidiary of the employer.
-It’s licensed by the state in which it operates, which means it’s treated by the government the same as any other insurance company.
+A captive is an insurance company.
+It’s licensed by the jurisdiction in which it operates, which means it’s treated by the government the same as any other insurance company.
 Your client will need to adhere to certain regulations, but our worry-free captive management ensures all state and federal requirements are met.

 Owning a captive offers employers many advantages like: